-An official needs to be aware of the requirements of the youth sports policy that is in place in their sport.
-The policy may refer to different rules or laws for youth participants in the sport, different procedures relating to safety for youth participants and other aspects pertaining to the inclusion of youth participants.
+An official needs to be aware of the requirements of the sports’ youth policy that is in place and local state or Territory laws.
+The youth sport policy may refer to different rules or laws for youth participants in the sport, different procedures relating to safety for youth participants and other aspects about the inclusion of youth participants.

 There are actions an official can take to ensure children feel safe and protected when participating in sport.
 These include;

 - Use positive and acceptable language when talking about or to a child.

 - Avoid any physical contact with children.

 - Avoid situations in which an adult may be alone with a child.

 - When children need to be transported, ensure there is more than one child (and , if possible, more than one adult) in the vehicle.

 - Manage allegations (disclosures) of child abuse through established processes and reporting lines to ensure there is due process and natural justice.